Typhoon2000 (T2K) NEWS (Friday September 21, 2012):

 Below is the summary of the storm's parts and its hazards affecting specific areas.
 You can also view this image link for you to understand the parts.

-68-KM ROUND EYE - over water (North Philippine Sea).
+19-KM ROUND EYE - over water (Philippine Sea).
 Possible calm and lull conditions (with <20 kph winds) will be expected inside the eye (click here to know more about the EYE).

-EYEWALL - over water (North Philippine Sea)...not yet affecting any land areas.
+EYEWALL - over water (Philippine Sea)...not affecting any land areas.
 Typhoon Conditions with Typhoon Force Winds (>118 kph) will be expected within this wall (click here to know more about the Eyewall).

-INNER RAINBANDS - affecting and spreading across Batanes Island Group.
-Tropical Storm Conditions with Tropical Storm Force Winds (62-117 kph) will be expected along these bands.
+INNER RAINBANDS - over water (Philippine Sea)...not affecting any land areas..
+Tropical Storm Conditions with Tropical Storm Force Winds (62-99 kph) will be expected along these bands.

-OUTER RAINBANDS - its southwestern part affecting and spreading across Cagayan, Aurora and Isabela.
+OUTER RAINBANDS - its western and southwestern part still affecting & spreading across Samar and Bicol Provinces.
 Cloudy/Rainy Conditions with moderate to strong winds (<62 kph) will be expected along these bands (click here to know more about Rainbands).

 Important Note: Please keep in mind that the above forecast outlook, effects-hazards, current monsoon intensity, & tropical cyclone watch changes every 6 to 12 hrs!